syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 ## How to do, with an example

-Imagine you have a Virtual Machine(VM) which has a simple website and a database on it.
-You have your storage as a block device in your operating system layer, like ***/dev/vdb*** and ***/dev/sdc***.
-You have formatted your block device and mounted in specific mount points for your services.
-There are two disks, and they are mounted in specific mount points, one for Nginx and other for MariaDB
+Imagine you have a Virtual Machine (VM) which has a simple website and a database on it.
+You operating system is installed on the Nova ephemeral root device `/dev/vda`, your database files are supposed to be stored on a separate Cinder volume `/dev/vdc` mounted to `/var/lib/mysql` and your web documents are supposed to be on a Cinder volume `/dev/vdb` mounted to `/srv/www`.

 ```shell
 [~]># lsblk